Follow Everything: A Leader-Following and Obstacle Avoidance Framework with Goal-Aware Adaptation: Introduction

-An alternative solution is segmentation models~\cite{2024_evf_sam2}, which use features as labels.
-After the initial feature is provided, the model continuously tracks and bootstraps-updates the leader feature, allowing the leader to be reidentified when it reappears~\cite{2024_follow_anything}.
-Not limited to categories, this type of model also enables anything with an arbitrary shape to be the leader, such as humans, vehicles, irregular objects, or even other robots.
+An alternative solution is segmentation models~\cite{2024_evf_sam2} that use features as labels: with an initial feature input, the model tracks and bootstrap-updates the leader’s features continuously, enabling re-identification upon its reappearance~\cite{2024_follow_anything}.
+These models are not category-limited and can track arbitrary-shaped leaders (humans, vehicles, robots, etc.).
 However, a limitation of existing segmentation datasets is that they often involve a fixed camera position (follower) with the leader's movement, location and size constantly changing in the video, where bootstrapping is beneficial.

 However, in the leader-follower task, the follower is also in motion, making it easy for the leader to leave the follower’s FOV, as illustrated in Fig.~\ref{pic_motivation}(a).
 Just before leaving, the leader often appears on the edge of the robot’s FOV, resulting in partial and low-quality features.
 Despite their poor quality, these features can still dominate the bootstrapping process, since the older features that capture the full-body shape of the leader differ significantly from the current appearance of the leader~\cite{2024_follow_anything}.
 This can mislead the robot to bootstrap in the wrong direction.
 As a result, when the leader reappears later, the robot may not be able to retrace the leader accurately, even if the full leader is in front of it.
 To address this issue, this work introduces the distance frame buffer to SAM2 (see Sec.~\ref{m1}), which divides the distance ranges between the follower and leader into equal intervals and maintains the historical leader feature with the highest confidence in each distance interval, greatly improving the ability to retrace the leader after it reappears.